 About Rajchman Foundation

 We are a group of motivated young Poles attending leading institutions in Poland and abroad.
-Two years ago, we decided to take the matters of our young democratic society into our own hands and created the Young Leaders' Conference, Central and Eastern Europe's largest conference run entirely by youth.
+In 2016 we decided to take the matters of our young democratic society into our own hands and created the Young Leaders' Conference, Central and Eastern Europe's largest conference run entirely by youth.
 We act through Rajchman Foundation - a non-profit we have set up ourselves - named after the Polish-Jewish physician, bacteriologist, and founder of UNICEF.
 Our goal is to fulfill our patron's grand vision; we believe in empowering the youth of our time to create a stronger and more resilient civil society based on the principles of liberal international economic order and democracy.
 We hope to contribute internally to the strengthening of the structure of the free world our parents and grandparents have fought for throughout the 20th century, because we believe that sustaining and expanding that treasure should be our generation's legacy.

 About Young Leaders' Conference